jupyter/enhancement-proposals/118-restart-clarification/restart-clarification.md

 # Future possibilities

-We would make a service that implements a "hard restart" as discussed in the juptyer-server meeting.
+We would make a service that implements a "hard restart" as discussed in the jupyter-server meeting.
 No one on the meeting had an immediate use case for it.